-A powerful Cammeraygal woman, Barangaroo played an important role in the early days of colonial Sydney.
+At the time of early colonial settlement, Barangaroo - a powerful Cammeraygal woman - was a key figure in local Aboriginal culture and community.
 She was also the wife of Bennelong, after whom Bennelong Point - the site of the Sydney Opera House - was named.

 The Barangaroo site was part of the territory of the Cadigal people, the traditional owners of the Sydney city region, and was used for fishing and hunting.
 Large shell middens and numerous rock engravings close to the site indicate indigenous occupation dating back around 6,000 years, while radio carbon dates from other parts of Sydney indicate that the wider area was occupied for at least 14,500 years prior to European settlement.

 At the time of European and Indigenous contact, Governor Phillip estimated that there were about 1500 Aboriginal people inhabiting the coastal area of Botany Bay, Port Jackson and Broken Bay.
 The population reduced dramatically with the introduction of smallpox into Sydney's Aboriginal community in the first years of European settlement.
 More than half of Sydney's Aboriginal population is believed to have died in the smallpox epidemic of 1789.

 The Aboriginal people moved about the landscape, within their territories, in order to access the resources they needed.
 Campsites were usually located close to the shore, especially during summer when fish and shellfish was the staple diet.